 Contrary to what you may have heard, joint bankruptcy is usually the best choice for a couple.
 Whether you are filing for Chapter 7 bankruptcy or Chapter 13 bankruptcy, there are many reasons why a joint filing is preferable, including:

-- Costs: Filing a joint petition means you only have to pay court filing fees one time.
+- Cost savings: Filing a joint petition means you only have to pay court filing fees one time.
 Filing separately means you have to pay the filing fees twice.

-- Shared debt: If both spouses have debts together, filing jointly provides much better protection than filing separately.
-For example, if you are both named on a car loan but only one of you files for bankruptcy, your creditor can pursue the non-filing spouse for payment.
+- Addressing shared debt: If both spouses have debts together, filing jointly provides much better protection than filing separately.
+For example, if you are both named on a car loan but only one of you files for bankruptcy, your creditor can pursue the nonfiling spouse for payment.

 Which Is Best For You?
 Individual Or Joint Bankruptcy.
-Call Us To Learn More.
+Contact Me To Learn More.